MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 Implementing MLOps in real-world production environments has unique challenges that must be overcome.
 Teams can use Azure's capabilities to support MLOps patterns.
 Azure can also provide clients with asset management and orchestration services to enable effective machine learning lifecycle management.
 Azure services are the foundation for the MLOps solution discussed in this technical paper.

-## Machine learning models requirements
+## Machine learning model requirements

-Much of the work during the pilot field study involved creating the machine learning models that CSE team would apply to the large and small retail stores in a single study region.
+Much of the work during the pilot field study involved creating the machine learning models that the CSE team would apply to the large and small retail stores in a single study region.
 Notable requirements for the model included:

 * Use of Azure Machine Learning Services.